Code-Institute-Submissions/Vannesha2021-asiantravel_NovResub/README.md

 **Colour Scheme**

-The colour scheme for this blog prioritizes light blue for the background, and varying shades of grey within title boxes, etc. in order to ensure ease of reading, and place the focus on the content.
+The colour scheme for this blog emphasises light blue to dark blue gradient as the primary background colour, and black as the primary text colour in order to ensure ease of reading, and place the focus on the content.

 **Typography**

-No font was chosen for this programme.
+Roboto from Google Fonts was chosen for this programme.

 **Imagery**
-No imagery exists within the programme
+No imagery exists within the programme.

 ## Features